 sr0 11:0 1 1024M 0 rom

-4. Insert your USB drive or stick and wait for a few seconds for it to be detected by the system.
+4. Insert the USB drive into your system and wait for it to be detected.

-5. Check for the device name of your newly inserted USB drive.
+5. Identify the device name of your USB drive.

 $ lsblk